 Only when you determine who you will be regardless of the circumstances will you have the freedom to consciously design your ideal circumstances.

 When, like Frankl, you learn to thrive even in horrible conditions, you’ll be empowered to design your environment to facilitate your values and goals.
 You’ll be able to thrive in any environment, since, what is outside of you is far less powerful and real than what is within you.

-No matter your current circumstances, you have the power within you, right this moment, to consciously choose who you will be.
+No matter your current circumstances, you have the power within you, right at this moment, to consciously choose who you will be.
 To oppose conformity to your environment.
-It won’t take long — acting in accordance with your intrinsic values and goals — that you will develop the confidence and ability to consciously shape your life and circumstances in a way that resonates with you.
+It won’t take long — acting in line with your intrinsic values and goals — for you to develop the confidence and ability to consciously shape your life and circumstances in a way that resonates with you.